-Extended care is offered from 8:00 a.m. to 9:00 a.m. and 2:00 p.m. to 5:30 p.m. for an added fee.
+Extended care is offered from 8:00 a.m. to 8:45 a.m. and 2:00 p.m. to 5:30 p.m. for an added fee.
 Children staying for extended care will have a rest time.
-The rest time will be for one hour fifteen minutes and children will be able to nap or engage in quiet activities.
+The rest time will be for one hour.
 Children are to bring a shoe box size container with a blanket to go inside, similar to the size of a crib-size blanket.
 Children are provided with nap mats.
 Please do not send pillows, large blankets, or toys/stuffed animals.
 The children will also be given a second snack for the day.
 Children staying in extended care will be playing outdoors and have planned activities provided for them until they are picked up.